Estate agents: registering and your rights

 Video: tips for buying a house through estate agents

 Estate agents don't always have the best reputation.
-However, while this is sometimes deserved, a 2015 Which? survey found that actually only one in six people were dissatisfied with the service they received from their estate agent.
-Given that you're almost certain to deal with estate agents when you're moving house, it makes sense to try and ensure the process runs as smoothly as possible.
+However, while this is sometimes deserved, a 2015 Which? survey found that, actually, only one in six people were dissatisfied with the service they received from their estate agent.
+Given that you're almost certain to deal with estate agents when you're moving house, it makes sense to try to ensure the process runs as smoothly as possible.

 In this video, first-time buyers Lydia and Amanda share their experiences of viewing flats and explain the tactics some agents will use to pressure you into making an offer.